Life Transitions

 Base impressed TIFFANY STUDIOS NEW YORK 4996

-Storing collectibles, especially ones that are fragile, can be costly in time, effort, stress, fees and depreciation.
-This indigenous rug collection had been stored for quite a few years after the passing of a Los Angeles film director.
-Eventually his widow decided to sell them and the right strategy was needed.
-There were important decisions that needed to made for these specialized works including working through a large number of rugs in a short time period that had a broad spectrum of values.
-Once the strategy was outlined and the right auction house was chosen, they achieved exceptional results and were 100 percent sold, allowing the owner to see the returns while relieving her from the burden of storing these important, historic textiles.
+Storing collectibles, especially ones that are fragile, can be costly in time, effort, stress, fees and can depreciate quickly if they are not properly cared for.
+This indigenous rug collection had been stored for several years after the passing of a Los Angeles film director.
+Eventually his widow decided to sell them, and the right strategy was needed.
+There were important decisions that needed to make for these specialized works.
+There were many rugs that needed to be sold in a short amount of time and the collection had a broad spectrum of values.
+The strategy was soon outlined, and the right auction house was chosen.
+The collection achieved exceptional results.
+The Chief’s blanket pictured here sold for over twice the high estimate and the entire collection was incredibly 100 percent sold.
+These exceptional results allowed the owner to quickly see the proceeds of the sale while relieving her from the burden of storing these important, historic textiles.

 A Navajo Second Phase Chief’s Blanket